rafserqui/rafserqui.github.io/_pages/research.md

 ## Publications

+**[Privatization in the Natural Gas Sector: A General Equilibrium Analysis](https://ojs.latinaer.org/laer/article/view/199)** <span style="text-decoration:underline">*Latin American Economic Review*</span>, 2023.
+<small> Joint with [Bruno R. Delalibera](https://sites.google.com/view/brunodelalibera/home) and Guilherme Zimmerman </small>

+<small>[ <a href="#" onclick="toggle_visibility('ldcs-privatization')">Abstract</a> ] </small>

+<div id="ldcs-privatization" style="display: none; text-align: justify; line-height: 1" ><small>
+A broad literature highlights efficiency gains due to cost reduction after privatizations in the energy sector.
+However, to the best of our knowledge, this literature does not develop general equilibrium models, which are fundamental to account for post-privatization gains from a regional perspective.
+This paper evaluates the increase in efficiency necessary to make the privatization of a natural gas local distribution company (LDC) worthwhile in a state-level fiscal sense.
+We propose a general equilibrium model representing a regional economy supplied by a monopolistic LDC, whose ownership is shared between the private sector and federal and state governments and calibrate it for 13 of the major Brazilian LDCs.
+We find that the necessary unit cost reduction varies substantially across LDCs and depends on the level of underpricing when the asset is sold.
+The necessary unitary cost reductions range from 1.6\% to 64\% when we consider the median level of underpricing found in the literature.
+</small><br><br/></div>

 **[Reforms in the Natural Gas Sector and Economic Development](https://authors.elsevier.com/sd/article/S0264-9993(23)00170-0)** <span style="text-decoration:underline">*Economic Modelling*</span>, 2023.
 <small> Joint with [Bruno R. Delalibera](https://sites.google.com/view/brunodelalibera/home) and Guilherme Zimmerman </small>